 - Use a metronome - Train yourself to play in time and you’ll not only be a better musician, but you’ll be able to play more easily in a band or ensemble.

 - Play without looking - Practice playing chords and strumming without looking at your hands to reinforce your muscle memory.

 - Record yourself - Record your practice sessions to check your accuracy and timing.
 Listening back to yourself will also help train your ears.

 - Try a music stand - A music stand will help you maintain correct posture and feel more relaxed while playing for extended periods of time.

-Success!
+Expert or professional guitarists: Success!
 You’ve decided to make your living doing something you love!
 You’ve learned so much and come so far, but there are so many styles and variations that you could likely go on finding new and different ways to play guitar forever.
 Taking the time for a lesson every so often can refresh your playing immensely.
 New skills lead to new and better songwriting, and more impressive performances, so try to meet with an instructor every month or two.

 What are some easy songs to play on guitar?
 After you learn a few simple chords on the guitar, there are hundreds of popular songs that you’ll be able to play!
 When you learn guitar online with our friendly teachers, you’ll get tons of recommendations.
 In the meantime, you can check out the following lists for some ideas.